Nine Stones Close

 Nine Stones Close, also known as the Grey Ladies, is a stone circle on Harthill Moor in Derbyshire in the English East Midlands.
-It is part of a tradition of stone circle construction that spread throughout much of Britain, Ireland, and Brittany during the Late Neolithic and Early Bronze Ages, over a period between 3300 and 900 BCE.
+It is part of a tradition of stone circle construction that spread throughout much of Britain, Ireland and Brittany during the Late Neolithic and Early Bronze Ages, over a period between 3300 and 900 BCE.
 The purpose of the monument is unknown.

-The Nine Stones Close originally measured 13.7 metres in diameter.
+Nine Stones Close originally measured 13.7 metres in diameter.
 In the mid-19th century it had seven stones in its ring, although by the early 21st century that number had declined to four.
-There are two carved cup marks, a form of rock art, evident on one of the remaining stones.There may have previously been at earthen tumulus inside the ring, suggested by a slight elevation observed in the mid-19th century.
+There are two carved cup marks, a form of rock art, evident on one of the remaining stones.
+Previously, there may have been an earthen tumulus inside the ring, suggested by a slight elevation observed in the mid-19th century.
 It is possible that the ring was deliberately positioned to allow sightlines to the nearby Robin Hood's Stride, a gritstone crag, and that a nearby sandstone boulder decorated with cup markings also had reference to the circle.

-During the 18th and 19th centuries, the Nine Ladies attracted the attention of antiquarians like Hayman Rooke and Thomas Bateman.
-In 1877 the antiquarians William Greenwell and Llewellynn Jewitt excavated at the site, while in the late 1930s the Derbyshire Archaeological Society set two of the orthostats standing again.
+During the 18th and 19th centuries, the monument attracted the attention of the antiquarians Hayman Rooke and Thomas Bateman.
+In 1877, William Greenwell and Llewellynn Jewitt excavated at the site, and in the late 1930s the Derbyshire Archaeological Society set two of the orthostats standing again.

 Location

-Nine Stones Close is located on Harthill Moor in Derbyshire.
-It is located 1½ miles southeast of Youlgreave.
+Nine Stones Close is on Harthill Moor in Derbyshire, 1½ miles southeast of Youlgreave.
 Less than 400m to the south-southwest of the stone circle is Robin Hood's Stride, a natural gritsone crag.
-Harthill Moor itself also has a range of other archaeological features, including Bronze Age barrows and settlement enclosures.
+Harthill Moor has a range of other archaeological features, including Bronze Age barrows and settlement enclosures.